What is the CORREL Function?

 - Array1 (required argument) – This is the set of independent variables.
 It is a cell range of values.

 - Array2 (required argument) – This is the set of dependent variables.
 It is the second cell range of values.

 So, if the value of r is close to +1, it indicates a strong positive correlation, and if r is close to -1, it shows a strong negative correlation.

 How to use CORREL Function in Excel?

 The CORREL function was introduced in Excel 2007 and is available in all subsequent Excel versions.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s look at an example:

-Suppose we are given data about the weekly returns of stock A and percentage of change in the market index (S&P 500):
+Suppose we are given data about the weekly returns of stock A and percentage of change in a market index (S&P 500):